fluentnumbers/obsidian-quartz/content/ML/LLM/prompting.md

 ### Reasoning
 - [[Chain-of-Thought]] - add *let's think step by step* to your prompt
 	- [Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://arxiv.org/pdf/2201.11903)
+	- [[schema-guided reasoning]] is a way to restrict non-reasoning model to follow certain determined checklist
 - self-consistency + CoT - generate several different LLM outputs to the same prompt, take the most often answer
 - [[Tree-of-Thought]] - iteratively generate different candidate outputs, pick the best and add them back to the tree of potential solutions
 	- [Tree of Thoughts: Deliberate Problem Solving with Large Language Models](https://arxiv.org/abs/2305.10601)